 The Investment Committee is the decision-making body concerning NMF's investments.
-It is chaired by the President and Executive Officer and is comprised of members including the Chief Strategy Officer and other Executive Officers.
+It is chaired by the President and Executive Officer and is comprised of Executive Officers.
 Based on the sustainability promotion rules, the Investment Committee deliberates on and determines targets, measures and other matters regarding NMF's sustainability at least twice a year.